Programme Director (2017 – 2020)

-Jenny is a member of the IFEEL Qualifications Faculty and is Programme Director.
-As part of this role she is tutor, mentor, assessor and Internal Quality Assurer.
-Jenny has worked with IFEEL since 2010 and is part of the facilitator team for IFEEL Q workshops and is also part of the facilitator and researcher team for the Dare to Live Trust charity working with veterans.
+Jenny has worked with IFEEL since 2010 and has previously been part of the facilitator team for IFEEL Q workshops and part of the facilitator and researcher team for the Dare to Live Trust charity working with veterans.

 Jenny has always had an interest in psychology and after graduating with a Degree in the subject, decided to see how this could be applied to help people.
-This led her onto training with IFEEL Q in Equine Facilitated Human Development and also Psychotherapeutic Counselling; which joined her lifelong love of horses with human psychology.
+This led her onto training in the IFEEL Method of Equine Facilitated Human Development and also Psychotherapeutic Counselling; which joined her lifelong love of horses with human psychology.

 As well as her work with IFEEL Qualifications Ltd, Jenny runs a private practice (since 2015), Integrated Psychotherapeutic Solutions, where she provides Counselling, Psychotherapy and Equine Therapy for those looking for support to overcome a wide range of emotional, social and mental health issues, offering a range of different therapies to suit the individual and their needs.
 In the past, Jenny also worked as a counsellor, intake-assessor and group facilitator with Catalyst, a Surrey based addictions charity (2014-2017).